 Just keep in mind, Chase will NOT approve you for their Ultimate Rewards points earning cards if you’ve opened 5 or more credit card accounts (from any bank) in the past 24 months (NOT counting Chase business cards and these other business cards).

 Korean Air Is Also a Starwood Airline Transfer Partner!

 You can transfer Starwood points to Korean Air at a 1:1 ratio.
 And you’ll get 5,000 bonus miles for every 20,000 Starwood points you transfer!

-One of the easiest ways to earn Starwood points is with one of these AMEX Starwood credit cards:
+One of the easiest ways to earn Starwood points is with one of the AMEX Starwood credit cards.